aalicc/HyPlantBox/README.md

 ## Possible improvements
 * Immediate activation of pumps and fans upon system startup.
-      -Upon plugging in the system, the pumps and fans start operating immediately, contrary to the expected behavior where they should remain off until the user configures the settings.
+      </br>Upon plugging in the system, the pumps and fans start operating immediately,
+      contrary to the expected behavior where they should remain off until the user configures the settings.
 Resolution of the problem may involve triggering the “Maintenance Mode” within the code right after the application starts.